typedb/typedb-docs/0001-typedb/02-dev/03-match.md

   - [Delete](04-write.md#delete-query) (match-delete) query — to delete data.
   - [Update](04-write.md#update) (match-delete-insert) query — to delete and then insert data.

-A `match` clause is optional for Insert queries, but required for Get, Delete and Update queries.
+A `match` clause is optional for Insert queries, but required for all others.

 <div class="note">
 [Note]